GAYATHRI0p0s/BREAST-CANSER-TUMOR-PROJECT-1/README.md

 ## 6. Model Interpretation

-The Confusion Matrix below shows our SVM model's performance on the test set:
+The confusion matrix below shows the performance of the best-performing model (Random Forest) on the test dataset.

 ![Confusion Matrix](Confusion_Matrix.png)